 The School of Communication offers PR majors the option to combine electives to form a specialty area, such as social media, media relations, health or internal/employee public relations.

 - Media relations can take courses in media law and introduction to media industries.

 - Social media can develop media productions skills and take our principles of social media elective coursework, and even earn a Professional Social Media Certificate.

 - The internal side of public relations can take an organizational communication course or study training methods with faculty who are experts in each of these areas.

 You’re also able to gain hands-on experience in our award-winning student television and radio programs, and you can write for our student newspaper.
 You will obtain skills that set you apart in your career.

 The best way to understand the theories and concepts you are learning in the classroom is to apply them for real.
-Also, internships will help you network and build your skill set.
+Also, internships will help you build a professional network, valuable for references and job leads.

 PUBLIC RELATIONS COURSES

 At UA, our core public relations courses create opportunities for students to collaborate in teams, work with clients and design PR campaigns.
 This hands-on experience helps students learn to work together in a group, communicate with a client, review and evaluate case studies from notable PR campaigns, and create portfolio materials.

 We also have an active Public Relations Student Society of America (PRSSA) chapter that gives students increased exposure to the profession, provides extensive educational resources and enables members to make valuable contacts through networking opportunities.